PythonPlumber/zly/README.md

-### deploy your advance URL shortener code on a VPS,
+3. <b>deploy your advance URL shortener code on a VPS</b>,

  -  Choose a VPS provider: You can choose any VPS provider like DigitalOcean, Linode, Vultr, or Amazon AWS, depending on your requirements.

  -  Set up a server: After choosing a provider, create a server instance with your preferred operating system (Ubuntu, CentOS, etc.).

- -  Install dependencies: Install the necessary dependencies like Python, PostgreSQL, Nginx, and Gunicorn.
+ -  Install dependencies: Install the necessary dependencies like Python, MongoDB, Nginx, and Gunicorn.

  -  Clone the repository: Clone the repository that contains your URL shortener code to the server.